jootse84/jootse84.github.io/_posts/2017-02-28-mental-note:-vi-useful-commands.md

 ### [NORMAL_MODE] COPY UNTIL THE START/END OF THE LINE

-The normal-mode command to move to the end of the line is with the &#36; symbol.
-You can copy to the start/end of the line with 0&#36; or y&#36; and paste with p.
-To copy/paste between different instances, you can use the system clipboard by selecting the * register, so the commands become "\*y&#36; for copying and "\*p for pasting.
+The normal-mode command to move to the end of the line is with the $ symbol.
+You can copy to the start/end of the line with 0$ or y$ and paste with p.
+To copy/paste between different instances, you can use the system clipboard by selecting the * register, so the commands become "\*y$ for copying and "\*p for pasting.

 Check :h registers for more information.